kennywall/import-test/_posts/2012-12-21-moving-from-instagram-to-flickr.md

 There are several key elements that went into action in my decision:

+  * **Technology** \- Flickr launched a superior technology that negated Instagrams technology value in my life
+  * **Money** \- I was already paying Flickr for premium services.
+Which translated into greater allegiance to Flickr
+  * **Social** \- Since I haven’t invested in social networks at either Instagram or Flickr it makes the migration easier.
+This is why I’m still at Twitter and Facebook, is I have invested in networks
+  * **Licensing** \- I am in control of my licensing at Flickr!

 The migration was a no brainer, because I had invested in Flickr already.
 They had invested in me with premium services and mediocre technology, but when Flickr upgraded and surpassed Instagram--it made Instagram relevant.
 But the licensing stance of Flickr seals the deal.
 I'm in control over the licensing definition.
 End of story.